 What degrees can students earn?

-There are 10 associate’s degrees offered by FMCC that students can earn through PTECH.
-They are:
+There are 20 associate degrees offered that students can earn through PTECH.

 - Business Accounting